arjun44044/TechResources/Hosting1.md

 **🔸 Step 4: Make Files Public (for access via browser)**

-1. Go to **Permissions** >  **Block public access**  and  disable block public access
+1. Go to **Permissions** >  **Block public access**  and  disable "block public access""
 2. Go to **Permissions** >  **Bucket Policy** .
-3. Paste a policy like below, Or you can you can cret this in the Policy Generator (Type of policy- S3, Principal- *, Effect- allow, Actions- getObject,)
+3. Paste a policy like below, Or you can you can create this in the Policy Generator (Type of policy- S3, Principal- *, Effect- allow, Actions- getObject,)
    > Get ARN just below Bucket policy, **"Bucket ARN"**
    >